TechnologyAdvice/technologyadvice.github.io/_posts/2016-03-12-make-your-data-obey.markdown

 })
 {% endhighlight %}

-Now when the `validate` method is run we do an asynchronous read on the datasource, check that the email 1) doesn't exist and 2) is a legit email address.
+Now when the `validate` method is run we do a read on the datasource, check that the email 1) doesn't exist and 2) is a valid email address.

 What's best is **we do all of this at the data validation level**.
 Yes, we're still hitting the datasource (really no way around that), but all of our handling of an error condition is in the same place as the rest of the validation error handling.

 The code above is also getting a bit unweildy and is probably better abstracted, but Obey is built for that; all of the modifiers, creators, and types can be added in an abstraction then called wherever you create a model.
+This makes it easy to share types, modifiers, creators, and the like across multiple models.

 But wait, that custom type is asynchronous?
 Why yes it is.
 The creators and modifiers can be as well...

 ## Embracing Asynchronicity

-It's simple to look at data modelling and validation as a synchronous thing, but it really shouldn't be.
-It limits the power of this important layer of application development.
+It's simple to look at data modelling and validation as a synchronous thing; running through checks and moving on, but it should have more to it than just that.
+It limits the power of this integral layer of application development.

 With everything else in data i/o being asynchronous it's one area where asynchronous processing is not a _nice to have_, it's a **must have**.